hedyhli/outline.nvim/README.md

   keymaps = {
     show_help = '?',
     close = {"<Esc>", "q"},
-    -- Jump to symbol under cursor
+    -- Jump to symbol under cursor.
+    -- It can auto close the outline window when triggered, see -- 'auto_close' option above.
     goto_location = "<Cr>",
     -- Jump to symbol under cursor but keep focus on outline window focus_location = "o",